Organic Growing – What does it mean?

 New veg patch?
 Your first allotment?

 If this is your first time to grow organically, you might be wondering where to begin?
 Maybe you are faced with a large area of weeds?
 And you know you don’t want to use toxic chemical weedkillers.
 We’ve put together a guide to starting your veg patch or allotment the organic way.
 Its not only environmentally sound, it also the smart way.

-Garden Organic is offering an introductory course focusing on how to start planning your organic garden - looking at crop rotation, ground preparation and more.
-Courses are held at Ryton Gardens throughout 2017 on 8 February, 13 April, 15 June, 14 September, and 16 November.
-Further details and how to book here
+**Garden Organic offers introductory courses on how to start planning your organic garden - looking at crop rotation, ground preparation and more.
+Details and how to book are here.